The Dynamic and Distributed Information Systems Group at the University of Zurich (Switzerland) is inviting applications for a

-in the area of Big Data Processing with a keen interest in at least one of the following areas:
+With a keen interest at least one of the following areas:

 - a work environment that is well equipped with the newest hardware and software technology